 The State of New York Mortgage Agency (SONYMA) manages several first-time homebuyer programs.
 It works with lenders throughout the Empire State to offer mortgages for low-to-moderate income New Yorkers.

-Most options carry 30-year, fixed-rate terms.
-Down payments dip as low as 3%.
-Interest rates can sink to as low as 4.375%.
+Most options carry 30-year, fixed-rate terms, with down payments dipping as low as 3% and interest terms to match.
 In addition, SONYMA offers Down Payment Assistance Loans (DAPLs).
 You can also combine your mortgage with grants and other subsidies.

 Depending on the program you choose, you can use these mortgages to buy single-family homes, co-ops and condominiums.
 Each program has its own requirements.
 But you generally must meet the following qualifications.